frankiewiczkamil/blog/src/content/blog_pl/ssr-strikes-back.md

 Gdy spojrzymy na nagłówek `Transfer-Encoding`, to w tym przypadku zobaczymy, że użyte jest w tym celu `chunked`.

-that the browser can render HTML even if the whole document is not yet fetched.
-You can take a look at `Transfer-Encoding` header, and you will see that it's `chunked`.

 Genialne, nie?
 I jak już na wstępie zaznaczyłem: niby nie nowy pomysł, ale jednak nie jest to również wymyślanie na nowo PHP.